sampsyo/cs6120/content/blog/2019-10-23-register-allocation/index.md

 ## Evaluation Method
 We evaluate our implementation by counting load and store counts during program execution.

+### Counting the Number of Memory Access
+We modified the Bril interpreter `brili` to count the number of implicit memory access operations for those data not in registers.
+As discussed in the code generation section, we introduce a special rule, that is, variable names prefix with `r` are registers.
+Read and write operations on those registers do not require memory access.
+However, read and write on other variables all are counted as memory access.
+With this rule, we can do register allocation and evaluate on Bril without language breaking changes.
+For example:

+- `a: int = const 2;` has 1 memory access operations (store a)
+- `a: int = id b;` has 2 memory access operations (load b, store a)
+- `c:int = add a b;` has 3 memory access operations (load a, load b, store c)
+- `br given a b;` has 1 memory access operation (load given)
+- `print <N args>;` has N memory access operations, N being the number of arguments (N loads)

+As for accessing register values (the case where special variables represented registers will not be counted as a memory access):

+- `r1: int = const 2;` has 0 memory access operations
+- `a: int = id r2;` has 1 memory access operations (store a)
+- `c:int = add a r2;` has 2 memory access operations (load a, store c)

+We compare the total number of memory access operations for the same program with and without register allocation.

+It was identified during the evaluation that this implementation of counting doesn't support the `ret` instruction.
+We hope to fix this issue shortly.
+We have tested this interpreter version with some handwritten register allocated code.

 ### Benchmarks
 We wrote some common kernels and some handwritten programs that can be mapped with a specific number of registers to test our register allocation performance.
 The following table provides a list of these benchmarks.